SAP-samples/btp-spend-analysis/Tutorial/06-DWC-Deploy-Content/README.md

-## Deploying SAP Data Warehouse Cloud Business Content
+## Deploying SAP Datasphere Business Content

 With the previous steps, you successfully created the SAP HANA Cloud tables (input layer).
-Now, you can deploy the SAP Data Warehouse Cloud views (harmonization layer and reporting layer).
+Now, you can deploy the SAP Datasphere views (harmonization layer and reporting layer).

 Navigate to the **Repository Explorer** and Select the **SAP & Partner Content Space**